glassala/divisors/divisors/1_sets.md

 88. The successor function $s : \mathbb{N} \to \mathbb{N}$ where $s(n) = n + 1$ is injective but it is not surjective, since $0$ is in $\mathbb{N}$ but not in the image of $s$.
 89. Any function which is not surjective can be redefined as a surjective function by restricting its codomain to be the same as its image.
 90. So, the variant of the successor $s : \mathbb{N} \to \mathbb{N}$ is not bijective, but $s : \mathbb{N} \to \mathbb{Z}^{+}$ is (where $\mathbb{Z}^{+}$ is the set of all *positive* integers), even though both are described by $s(n) = n + 1$.

+## On exercises

+The methodology of solving exercises (including the trivial methodology of not solving them) is to be treated at the reader's discretion.
+It is at the very least recommended to read them over and it is gently suggested to give them the old college try.
+It is not ever out of bounds to look things up.
+For one, finding the right textbooks is its own exercise.
+For another, learning how to read Wikipedia pages on math is its own hard-won skill.
+And if you have the mathematical ability required in order to parse nLab or the like, then this whole text is likely so much babbling of a small child who is only now learning to count.
+As hard as any given exercise may end up being, trying to write the blasted things to broadly appropriate difficulty levels is surely at least as hard.

+## Exercises

+1. A function between infinite sets is one of infinitely many rules of element assignment, but a function is fully determined by the assignment of elements from one set to the other, as opposed to the abstract rule.
+So, a function between finite sets is one of finitely many regimes of element assignment.
+If $A$ and $B$ are each sets with finitely many elements, how many possible functions are there from $A$ to $B$?
+2. Prove that the sum of the first $n$ odd numbers is equal to $n^2$.
+Hint: *Induction* is one of the most powerful methods for proving things about numbers.
+Induction takes 3 steps.
+If one wants to prove P by (weak) induction, first, one proves a base case.
+For number theory problems, this is usually to prove P holds for 0 or 1.
+Second, one *assumes* $P$ is true for an arbitrary natural number $k$.
+This is called an *inductive hypothesis*.
+Third, one proves that $P$ holding true for $k$ implies that $P$ is also true for $k + 1$.
+This proves $P$ for all natural numbers.
+3. A permutation $\sigma : A \to A$ is a bijective function from a set $A$ to itself.
+A permutation is often thought about as a rearrangement, since the domain and image are entirely the same, but elements of $A$ are assigned to elements of $A$.
+If $A$ is a finite set with $n$ elements, how many permutations of $A$ exist?